kyma-project/kyma/resources/monitoring/charts/grafana/README.md

 Users can create their own **Grafana Dashboard** by using the Grafana UI as the dashboards are persisted even after the Pod restarts.

-1. Create or Modify a dashboard using Grafana UI
+1. Create or modify a dashboard using Grafana UI.
 2. Save the dashboard with a new name.

 ## Lambda dashboard